Home Warranty Plumbing Coverage: What's Covered and What's Not

 Does a home warranty cover pipe leaks?

 Yes, most home warranty plans cover leaks in interior water supply and drain lines when they result from normal wear and tear.
 However, leaks caused by frozen pipes, improper installation, or external damage (such as roots or shifting soil) are usually excluded.
-Coverage typically applies to pipes within the home's foundation.
+Coverage typically applies only to pipes within the home's foundation.
 Always verify whether your specific plan includes pipe access costs, such as opening drywall to reach a hidden leak.

 What plumbing does a home warranty cover for toilets?

-Does home warranty cover sewer line issues?
+Does a home warranty cover sewer line issues?

 Why do home warranty companies deny plumbing claims?